awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 1. Specify a name for the group\.

 1. Choose the placement strategy for the group\.
+If you choose **Partition**, choose the number of partitions within the group\.

+   Choose the placement strategy for the group\.
    + If you choose **Spread**, choose the spread level\.
      + Rack \- no restrictions
      + Host \- only for Outposts